• Skip to primary navigation

 We had a Speckled Sussex die from a snake bite while she was setting a nest at the same time as our Black Australorp was setting.
 They each had 12 eggs.

-black australorp hen and her chicks
+black australorp chicken hen and her chicks

 History of Australorp Chickens